justink94/Soccer-Analytics/heatmaps-data-exploration.md

 ![image](https://user-images.githubusercontent.com/70713627/210665825-d3454edc-1e35-4697-9b5d-85ac726a1b22.png)

 # Comparing winning teams and losing teams by using assist and shot maps to discover useful strategies.
-Using FC Barcelona, Juventus, FC Metz and, West Bromwich FC
+Using FC Barcelona and Juventus as the winners, and FC Metz and, West Bromwich FC as the losers.

 ## Shots